**This post may contain affiliate links. See full Disclosure here.**

 Because I’m not a web designer and I don’t know code, I chose to go with the Genesis Framework.
 This framework gives you the main building block to design a strong site.
 Now find a theme and make it pretty.
-For my current theme I chose the Novelty child theme by Restored 316 Designs, which gave me all of the beautiful, feminine visual elements of my blog.
-If you are a woman and you are a blogger (or would like to be a blogger), you must check out Restored 316.
-Not only are all of their designs gorgeous and lovely and feminine, but Lauren, the designer, and her team are so helpful.
-They are my go to themes.
-I’ve purchased 3 already.
-So go look at her designs.
-And then buy one. 🙂
+For my current theme I chose the Pretty Lifestyle theme by Pretty Darn Cute Design, which gave me all of the beautiful, feminine visual elements of my blog.
+If you are a woman and you are a blogger (or would like to be a blogger), you must check out their themes.

 Related: Feminine Themes for WordPress

-If you decide not to go with a child theme from Restored 316, you can also check out child themes by Angie Makes, Kathie and Andrew from BluChic, who also makes beautiful, well-designed child themes, and StudioPress, the creators of the Genesis framework.
+If you decide not to go with a child theme from Pretty Darn Cute Designs, you can also check out child themes by Angie Makes, Restored316, Kathie and Andrew from BluChic, who also makes beautiful, well-designed child themes, and StudioPress, the creators of the Genesis framework.
 Since each theme will be different, there’s not one complete tutorial I can give you for all of them, but all of the themes I mentioned above come with excellent service and support, and they will be able to help you get set up in no time.

 And that’s how to start a blog!
 I have faith that you can handle the technical side of blogging– don’t let it intimidate you!
 Sure, you will do a lot of learning as you go along, but once you have the basic building blocks in place, you are a lot closer to getting to do the fun stuff: creating amazing content!!
 If you’d like to learn more about starting or growing a blog, be sure to check out this amazing eBook by Abby Lawson, Building a Framework: The Ultimate Blogging Handbook!
 It covers all the blogging basic from which plugins to use and the essential elements you need to include in your blog to how to work with brands and make money!
 I tell you, this was a life and time saver.